GYaskey/GYaskey/README.md

 ###

-<p align="left">I'm a software developer from Ukraine.<br><br>- 🔭 I focus on frontend development, leveraging HTML, CSS, and JavaScript to create user-friendly and functional web applications. <br><br>- 👨🏻‍💻 My experience includes collaborating on complex projects, where I've honed my skills in modern web technologies.
-I'm passionate about continuous learning and improving my craft, ensuring my work is polished and efficient.<br><br>- 📚 I'm currently learning the React framework.</p>
+<p align="left">I am a software developer from Ukraine. <br><br><br>- 🔭 I primarily focus on frontend development, using HTML, CSS, and JavaScript to create user-friendly and functional web applications. <br><br>- 👨🏻‍💻 I have experience collaborating on complex projects and have honed my skills in modern web technologies.
+I am passionate about continuous learning and improving my craft to ensure that my work is polished and efficient. <br><br><br>- 📚 Currently, I am learning the React framework.</p>

 ###